Three Digit Subtraction With Regrouping

 Frequently Asked Questions (FAQ)

 A: This scenario only arises if you are subtracting a larger number from a smaller number, resulting in a negative answer.
-For example, 215 - 320.
+To give you an idea, 215 - 320.
 In such a case, you will get a negative result, indicated by a minus sign.

 A: Yes!
 You can use addition to check your subtraction.
-Add the subtrahend and the difference (the answer you obtained) to see if you get the minuend.
-For example, in 435 - 268 = 167, you can check: 268 + 167 = 435.
+On top of that, add the subtrahend and the difference (the answer you obtained) to see if you get the minuend.
+Take this: in 435 - 268 = 167, you can check: 268 + 167 = 435.

 A: Patience and consistent practice are crucial.
 Use visual aids like base ten blocks, break down problems into smaller steps, and offer plenty of positive reinforcement.
 Consider using online games or worksheets designed for practicing subtraction with regrouping.